techGIAN/GradeWeightSolver/README.md

 > View(grades)
 ```

+<b><underline>WARNING</underline>!</b> <i>If you opt to use this code, ensure that the parameter inside the</i> `read_excel()` <i> contains the correct path to where you saved your downloaded dataset file.
+Update the above code if necessary!</i><br><br>

 Notice that the first line allows us to import Excel files, the second line allows us to read our Excel file and import the dataset into a variable called `grades`.
 The third line simply allows us to view the dataset.

 Examine the dataset if you will.
 Use the the third line of the R code above to view the dataset upon import.
 Alternatively, ensure that the "Environment" tab is enabled in the small window on the upper right hand corner and you will see a list of available variables in the current environment.
 Click (or double click "grades") to view the dataset.
 Compare if we have the same; below shows the first 10 observations that you would find in the dataset:
 <p align="center">
   <img src="img/ds.png" width=75% margin-left=auto margin-right=auto />
 </p>

+### Playing Around With the Data (A Bit)
+It is important to get to know your data, what you're dealing.
+Although I have given some preliminary information on what kind of dataset we will be working on and what attributes it has, it is also good to know what other things we can deduce from the dataset.
+But then for this simple demo, it is enough to know a couple of stuff, perhaps probably only the most pertinent ones.
+We would not want to waste too much time, it is important to get some exploratory analysis, but just a bit is fine for this case - since we are only looking into building a simple linear regression model.